Voice Quality Testing (VQT) Software

 VQT POLQA Measurements and Analysis

-The VQT software can work either independently, in conjunction with VQuad™ - Dual UTA, or in conjunction with VQuad™ Probe.
+The VQT software can work either independently, in conjunction with VQuad™ - Dual UTA HD, or in conjunction with VQuad™ Probe.
 The VQuad™ Probe(combines with VQuad™-Dual UTA-PC into one single box) provides multiple interfaces for connecting to any communication device on a network using an efficient, portable, single box solution.
 The VQuad™ Probe can work with variety of networks, including Wireless (Bluetooth®, Wi-fi, 3G, 4G, LTE, PTT), VoIP, Analog, and TDM, practically allowing any end-point interfaces to be tested for voice, data, and video quality.
 Various associated applications (Voice Quality, Video Quality, Data tests, Echo and Delay tests, Fax tests, VBA) works with VQuad™ Probe to provide "end-to-end assessment" with additional test and measuring capabilities.
 All the applications work in conjunction with the VQuad™ for automatically and remotely analysing the captured data and sending the test results to the central database.
 You can query results remotely or control the tests using web-based WebViewer™.

 - Evaluate audio quality with MOS, E-Model, SNR, jitter, clipping, signal level, noise level, and delay measurements

 - Manual or Automated mode of operations using GL's VQuad™, MAPS™, or T1/E1 Analysis Cards